Cohaesus/banner_template/README.md

 ### gruntfile.js

-line 6 edit the "category" variable, make sure you include a '/' in the end, e.g
+In line 6, edit the "category" variable, making sure you include a '/' in the end, e.g

     category = 'urban-living/'